tombetthauser/fullstack-faqs/README.md

 cannot schedule new futures after interpreter shutdown
 ```

-***Solution***
+***Solution:***
 Check your email and your AWS account.
 This is from a security issue, most likely from your access key being uploaded to your github repo and being exposed!
 They shut it down to prevent it from being used anymore.
-You will need to create a new access key.
+1. Disable and delete exposed access key.
+2. Create new access key
+3. Update `.env` file!

 ---